MRHeding/antoinetpastrysystem/use-case-diagram.md

 2. **Monitor** - Track business performance
 3. **Administer** - Full system administration

-This summary shows the core functionalities that define what each type of user can do in the Antoinette's Pastries system.
+This summary shows the core functionalities that define what each type of user can do in the Antonette's Pastries system.